Kyle Adams (American football)

-Kyle Robert Adams (born January 19, 1988) is a former American football tight end who played in the National Football League.
+Kyle Robert Adams (born January 19, 1988) is an American former professional football tight end who played in the National Football League (NFL).
 He was signed by the Chicago Bears as an undrafted free agent in 2011.
 He played college football at Purdue.

-Early years
+Early life

 Adams was born on January 19, 1988, in Wellesley, Massachusetts, to Anne and Robert Adams.
 He attended Westlake High School in Austin where he played football and basketball.
 He attended the same high school as another famous Purdue alumnus, Drew Brees.
 His teammates at Westlake included future Philadelphia Eagles quarterback Nick Foles, Baltimore Ravens kicker Justin Tucker, and Los Angeles Rams linebacker Bryce Hager.
 As a junior, Adams had eight receptions, and as a senior he caught nine passes for 100 yards and one touchdown.